 Jain Temples and Pilgrimage in India

-India is a land of my religions and Jain Dharma is one of them belonging to the śramaṇa tradition.
+India is a land of many religions and Jain Dharma is one of them belonging to the śramaṇa tradition.
 The three main principles of Jainism are Ahimsa (non-violence), Anekantavada (non-absolutism), and Aparigraha (non-possessiveness).
-There are many Jain temples and pilgrimage in India known for their marvellous architecture and stone carvings.
-Read on to know about most visited and beautiful Jain Temples and pilgrimage in India.
+There are many famous Jain temples in India known for their marvellous architecture and stone carvings.
+Read on to know about most visited,beautiful and famous Jain Temples in India.
 Though there are lots more Jain temples and pilgrimage all over the India but I visit theses eight Jain temples which inspire me a lot and really give me an inner peace so here I am with 8 famous Jain Temples and Pilgrimage in India.

 Lal Mandir: Delhi

-Shri Digambar Jain Lal Mandir is a beautiful and oldest Jain temple located opposite Red Fort in Old Delhi.
+Shri Digambar Jain Lal Mandir is a beautiful and one of the oldest and famous Jain temples in india which is located opposite to Red Fort in Old Delhi.
 It is dedicated to 23rd Tirthankara, Parashvanath and houses the Birds Charity Hospital to give free treatment to the injured birds.
 The Digambar Jain Temple was built in 1656 by red sandstone that's why called Lal Mandir.
 The main prayer area of the temple is on the first floor.
 There are a number of shrines inside the temple but the main shrine is of Lord Mahavira the 24th and the last Tirthankara of the present era.
 One can also buy lots of books on Jainism from the bookstore in the complex.
 Visitors should take off their shoes and all other leather goods before entering the temple complex.

 Dilwara Jain Temples: Mount Abu

-Beautiful Dilwara temples are famous for its extraordinary architecture and marvellous white marble stone carvings.
+Beautiful Dilwara temples are one among the famous jain temples of india which is famous for its extraordinary architecture and marvellous white marble stone carvings.
 These temples were built between 11th to 13th centuries AD by Vastupal-Tejpal, a Jain layman.
 Dilwara Temple complex consist of five major temples devoted to Five Jain saints namely- Shri Mahaveer Swami Temple, Shri AdiNath Temple or Vimal Vasahi Temple, Shri Nemi NathJi Temple or Luna Vasahi Temple, Shri ParshavNath Temple or Khartar Vasahi Temple and Shri Rishabh Deoji Temple or Peethala Temple.
 Temples remain open from 12 P.M. to 5 P.M. for tourists and photography is strictly prohibited inside the temple complex.
 One can see the marvellous minute carving detail spreading over ceilings, doorways, pillars and panels of the temple complex.

 Ranakpur Temple: Udaipur, Rajasthan